smallwat3r/sweep-cat/README.md

 This newer version adds some slight angle to the two outermost columns, which makes it more comfortable and natural to type on.

+- Splay on pinkie finger: 8°
+- Splay on ring finger: 3°

 ![v2](./images/v2.png)
 ![pcbv2](./images/pcb_v2.png)